PufferFinance/PufferPool/docs/README.md

 | [`IPufferPool.sol`](../src/interface/IPufferPool.sol) | Singleton | NO | Yes | / |
 | [`PufferPool.sol`](../src/PufferPool.sol) | Singleton | NO | / | / |

+The [PufferPool](../src/PufferPool.sol) contract is where the main funds are held before provisioning validators.
+Stakers deposit ETH into this contract in exchange for pufETH.
+Protocol rewards may also be sent to this contract, which will ultimately appreciate the value of pufETH.

 See full documentation in [./PufferPool.md](./PufferPool.md)

 ### [WithdrawalPool](./WithdrawalPool.md)